FelixOnline/v2/content/articles/2011-5-30-london-student-vs-felix-day-eleven--a-song-from-your-favourite-band.md

 subtitle: >
   Like, tweet, or comment on this page to help us beat the London Student newspaper on day eleven of our 30-day Song Challenge duel
 date: "2011-05-30 10:40:21 +0100"

 # Attributes from Felix Online V1
 id: "1283"
 old_path: /music/1283/london-student-vs-felix-day-eleven--a-song-from-your-favourite-band
 aliases:
  - /music/1283/london-student-vs-felix-day-eleven--a-song-from-your-favourite-band
+imported: true
+comments:
+ - I hate a lot of bands maybe something by Razorlight I hate them quite a lotnoreason by Hoobastank They stink and they stank

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true